ccoupe/mqtt-alarm/README.md

 sleep 60
 /usr/sbin/ipconfig waitall
 echo "Network up?"
-/usr/local/bin/python3 alarm.py -d2 -c mini.json
+/usr/local/bin/python3 alarm.py -s -c mini.json
 ```

 #### Quick Test
-we want to test our typing skills. `cd ../` and then
-`./mqtt-alarm/mqtt-alarm.sh` or `./mqtt-alarm/iot-alarm.sh`
-you'll get some startup info and ending with `Subscribing:  0` and it waits
-for the MQTT server to send something.
-Control-C. It's working well enough
-for now.
+Lets launch and make sure the python doesn't stumble out of the gate.
+$ `python3 -c bronco.json`  or `./mqtt-alarm.sh`  Actually you should
+do both.
+Ctrl-C to quit.

 If you have MQTT-Explorer installed and you should, then you can look
 at the MQTT structure you just created.

-We know it runs.
-Now we want to load at boot time.
-Go back into the directory
-`cd mqtt-alarm`
+We know it starts.
+Start it up again and skip down here to get to the hubitat
+directions.
+When its all working then come back for the finale of systemd or
+launchctl.

 #### Load the daemon
 There is no way around this.
-It's likely there are mistake, somewhere.
+It's likely there are mistakes, somewhere.
 Finding
 the damn log files and figuring out what is wrong is not easy.

 ##### Linux systemd